 The Hank Center encourages you to view Martin Scorsese's new film, Silence, about the persecution of Japanese Christians and their Jesuit missionaries.
 Click here to view an interview with Scorsese about the film and his visit to the Vatican.

 The 2016-2017 Ramonat Seminar in American Catholic History is pleased to announce its year-long seminar series.
 This speaker series brings together outstanding scholars to discuss Catholic social teaching and activism in the twentieth century.
 Each seminar is free and open to the public.
 Click here to view the schedule of speakers.

 Ignacio de Loyola, directed by Paolo Dy and starring Andreas Muñoz is a thrilling look at the life of the founder of the Society of Jesus.
-Please join the Jesuit leaders of Loyola’s CLCs for a post-screening discussion and a light community supper.
+Please join the Jesuit leaders of Loyola’s CLCs for a post-screening discussion.